top of page

 • Detecting breakouts from large consolidations or trend reversals.

-• Donchian Channel used for entry and exit signals.
+• Donchian Channel is used for entry and exit signals.

-• Additional filters excluding trading in unfavorable market conditions for the strategy.
+• Additional filters exclude trading in unfavorable market conditions for the strategy.

 • Stockpicker mechanism, which searches for and automatically selects stocks that meet the criteria.